jazarija/gtc/README.md

 **Usage**

 gtc accepts a file whose lines are graphs in the graph6 string representation form.
 Its output is a sequence of lines, each line containing the clique number of the coresponding graph in the input.
-It is trivial to modify gtc to print the respective clique as well.
+It is trivial to modify gtc to print the respective vertices of the clique as well.

 **Examples**